-In this guide, we’ll explain who is eligible to use a DS01 form and walk you through the submission process.
-We’ll also help you to avoid common mistakes and show you how Anderson Brookes can support you every step of the way.
+In this guide, we’ll explain who is eligible to submit a DS01 form online and walk you through the submission process.
+We’ll also show you what to do if a different closure route may be more appropriate.

 What is a DS01 form?

-Form DS01 is the official application document used to permanently and voluntarily dissolve a UK limited company.
+The Companies House DS01 form is the official application document used to permanently and voluntarily dissolve a UK limited company.
 By filing the form, you are requesting to strike off your company from the Companies House register.

 Who can use a DS01 form?